 How does VRV work?

 VRV works a lot like other streaming services in that you sign up and have unlimited access to a “Premium” library.
 Stream whatever you want, whenever you want.
-But it has one huge advantage in that the library (or libraries) you sign up for can be customized, to some degree.

 How much does VRV cost?